DigitalOcean vs AWS 2025

 Deployment Speed

-- AWS: EC2 instances launch in 1-2 minutes
+- the AWS platform: EC2 instances launch in 1-2 minutes

 Services and Features